Bhanuchander210/docker-tutorial/01-Introduction/readme.md

 After the pull, we can directly run the container from above shown command with specific `container name` and exposed `port`.

-So after that, we can get the nginx.
+So after that, we can get the nginx in our local `localhost:8080`.

+---

 ![img](/assets/img/nginx.png)

+---

 Or we can check by command where container is running or not.